XenonHD-Revived/platform_manifest/README.md

 Set up environment:

     . build/envsetup.sh

 If your device is officially supported by TeamHorizon, you can do now:

     breakfast <device_codename>

 ...to automatically pull all missing repositories.
 Then:

     brunch <device_codename>

 ...to start compilation process.

 Adding support for new device
 ================

-If you want to be official maintainer and add XenonHD support for a new device you have to create these two files in device tree:
+If you want to add XenonHD support for a new device you have to create these two files in device tree:

 xenonhd.mk sample
 ----------